Welcome to Pleasant View in Pleasanton!

 Since Christ died to save the whole world and the invitation to share in the saving grace is open to everyone (Acts 10:34-35, Revelation 22:17) we do not believe that anyone is predestined for salvation or condemnation.
 To accept or reject Christ is a matter of choice.
 Wherever you are at this moment, we hope you will decide to accept the love and salvation offered by Christ.

 We want you to go to heaven and live in eternity with the father, but to do that, one must get back to the Bible.
 We strive as a fellowship to use the Bible as our only guide for church practices and means of salvation.
 The Bible contains all one needs to know to become a child of God.

-Through the death of Jesus on the cross, we all have opportunity for eternal life.
+Through the death of Jesus on the cross, we all have the opportunity for eternal life.
 If you have any questions, we will be happy to teach you what the Bible says about salvation and how to obtain it.
 One of our elders, or our minister, Chris Kearney, is available to you for further study or to answer your questions.
-You may reach either by phone or through e-mail.
+You may reach us either by phone or through e-mail.
 We look forward to getting to know you through a visit to our worship services, small group, or a fellowship activity.